liancheng/rose/README.md

 ### General rule

 Function names use lowercase, words should be separated by `_`.
-Public interface function names must be prefixed with `r_`.
+Public interface function names must be prefixed with `r_`, while private (static) functions should not.

 ### "Object methods"